 - Place the dried elderberries, and water in a large pot.

-- Add the ground ginger, cinnamon and cloves.
+- Add the ground ginger, cinnamon and cloves to the elderberry mixture.

 - Bring to a boil over high heat and then reduce to low.
 Simmer for 45 minutes or until the mixture has reduced in volume by half.

-- Remove from the heat and allow to cool to room temperature before straining
+- Remove from the pan from the heat and allow the mixture to cool to room temperature before straining

 - Press all the juice out of the berries using a spatula or the back of a spoon.